Kanisha-Shah/SystemDesign-For-MultiAgentic-Architecture/README.md

 # 🔧 Interface: Scalable AI-Driven Compliance System Design

 ## 🧠 Overview
-This repository presents a system design I created for **Interface**, a YC-backed AI startup focused on transforming regulatory compliance for industrial documentation.
+This repository presents a system design I created for **Interface**, a YC-backed AI startup focused on transforming regulatory compliance for industrial documentation duirng my interview with them.
 The objective was to design a scalable, cost-efficient, and intelligent platform leveraging **Retrieval-Augmented Generation (RAG)**, **LLMs**, and **human-in-the-loop validation** to automate compliance audits.

 ---